Latina Foreva: Music video

 The music video was directed by Pedro Artola and was released on Karol G's YouTube channel on May 22, 2025.

 Filmed in Mammoth Lakes, California, it shows Karol G and an all-Latina crew dressed in glittering bikinis and glimmering stilettos in the snow.
 They are seen dancing, skiing, snowboarding, and riding snowmobiles in the peaks of Sierra Nevada, and spending time at a ski resort's jacuzzi.
 Karol G wears an emerald green, sequin-trimmed bikini that was made by Mexican fashion designer Mitzy and originally worn by Mexican vedette Rossy Mendoza.
 The music video also features a cameo from flamenco guitarist Jose Del Tomate.

 When talking about the video, Giraldo described the video as a "sarcastic take about how hot us Latinas are."
 She added, "For Latinas, it's really important that we're always 'on point' with our outfits.
 I wanted that idea to be reflected visually, but the reality is we were freezing to death."

+Live performances

+On September 5, 2025, Karol G headlined the half time show for the season opener for the NFL in São Paulo, where the song was performed for the first time.
+She performed the song on October 5, 2025, at the Victoria's Secret Fashion Show.
+Giraldo performed the song on January 25, 2026, as a guest on the Debí Tirar Más Fotos World Tour.
+"Latina Foreva" was performed at the 2026 Coachella Valley Music and Arts Festival on April 12 and 19.
+From July 24, 2026, through June 24, 2027, Karol G is set to embark on the stadium Viajando Por El Mundo Tropitour, where the song is present throughout the set list.